Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/axialunar-claims.md

 #### Claiming your LUNAR with MyCrypto

 The AXIASolar JS [Claims app](https://axiasolar.js.org/apps/#/claims) helps you sign a message from MyCrypto.
 MyCrypto is good to use in case you have stored the key to the Ethereum account holding your SOLAR indicator tokens on a hardware device like a Ledger Nano S or a Trezor.
-It also supports raw private keys, mnemonics and the Parity signer.
+It also supports raw private keys, mnemonics and the Axia signer.

 **NOTICE**: It is much more secure to download and use the MyCrypto app locally.
 Please make sure to download the latest version for your operating system.
 You can always find the most up-to-date releases of the desktop app on their [releases page](https://github.com/MyCryptoHQ/MyCrypto/releases).